 Mayak Yurt Camp

 Mayak Yurt Camp is situated next to the old lighthouse (mayak is lighthouse in Russian).
 10$ gets you a bed in a 5-person yurt and breakfast.
 Staying in a yurt is certainly more interesting than a hotel, but they do get very hot under the summer sun so don’t expect to sleep in.
-The showers are pretty decent and the squat toilets would be as well if the flush were working when we visited; We hope this is not a permanent problem, but we advise you to take care with the food they serve.
+The showers are pretty decent and the squat toilets are as well.

 The location is prime, situated right next to the ship graveyard and overlooking the endless desert that was once a sea.